logoPostPlanify

 4. Schedule your posts for those windows

-For general guidance, our research shows Thursday 6-9 AM and Saturday 10 AM-6 PM work well for most accounts.
+For general guidance, recent research shows weekday evenings between 5-9 PM tend to work well for most accounts, with Tuesday through Thursday performing strongest.
 But your specific audience might be different.

 Social Media Post Scheduler